istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 - `n2-standard-4` (4 CPU, 16 GB) at $141/month
 - `n2-highmem-4` (4 CPU, 32 GB) at $191/month

-Calculating the difference in memory results in 1GB costing $3.33/month.
+Calculating the difference in memory shows 1GB costs $3.33/month.
+In our test this brings memory costs from $60 down to only $1 in the ztunnel-only scenario, and $6 with waypoints deployed.
 Similarly for CPU:

 - `n2-standard-4` (4 CPU, 16 GB) at $141/month
 - `n2-highmem-2` (2 CPU, 16 GB) at $95/month

+Calculating the difference in CPU shows 1 CPU costs $23/month.
+In our test this brings CPU costs from over $300 down to only $7 in the ztunnel-only scenario, and $34 with waypoints deployed

-Calculating the difference results in 1 CPU costing approximately $23/month.
-We can literally put a dollar amount on the savings ambient brings!
+We can literally put a dollar amount on the savings ambient brings - and so can you!

 ## Test It Out